 Find detailed information about planning a field trip to the Harn on our Tours page or download our Field Trip Guide.

 Teachers interested in using Harn resources in the classroom may enhance the experience by scheduling an interactive class presentation by a museum educator.
-Contact Jennifer Infinger, School and Family Programs Manager at email@example.com or 352.294.7060 to discuss this opportunity and begin the scheduling process.
+Contact Paige Willis, Education Program Assistant at firstname.lastname@example.org or 352.294.7062 to discuss this opportunity and begin the scheduling process.

 Illustrated lists of works on view are available for each of our exhibitions.
-Visit our exhibition pages to download specific checklists.
 These may assist teachers in planning and customizing field trips.
 Additional lists of works on view, grouped by theme or subject are available upon request.
-Contact firstname.lastname@example.org.
+Contact email@example.com with requests for specific checklists.